GUP Modified Hawking Radiation in Bumblebee Gravity: SBHBGM SPACETIME

-which gives the covariant conservation law for the {bumblebee {}total} energy-momentum tensor $T_{\mu\nu}$. {Thus, Eq. (\ref{iz1}) reduces to}
+which gives the covariant conservation law for the {bumblebee total} energy-momentum tensor $T_{\mu\nu}$. {Thus, Eq. (\ref{iz1}) reduces to}

 One can immediately see that when the bumblebee field $B_{\mu}$ vanishes, we recover the ordinary Einstein equations.
-Recently, {the vacuum solution in the bumblebee gravity induced by the Lorentz symmetry breaking (LSB) has been derived by Casana et al \cite{35}.
-The solution is obtained when the bumblebee field }$B_{\mu}${{}remains frozen in its vacuum expectation value }$b_{\mu}$ \cite{38,38n}{.
+Recently, {the vacuum solution in the BGM induced by the LSB has been derived by Casana \textit{et al.} \cite{myex2}.
+The solution is obtained when the bumblebee field }$B_{\mu}$ {{}remains frozen in its VEV }$b_{\mu}$ \cite{38,38n}{.
 Namely, we have }

 {Thus, the extended Einstein equations are found to be }

 Assuming {a spacelike background for }$b_{\mu}${ as}